ACV facts & figures

 How to earn a good customer satisfaction survey rating

-What is the secret to not only paving the way for the customer to complete the survey, but to get positive results?
+What is the secret to not only paving the way for the customer to complete the survey, but to get a positive car dealer rating?
 It ties back to your culture of customer service and staff training.

 According to software company Zendesk, 90 percent of buyers say positive online reviews influence their buying decisions.
 Even before you can shake hands with a potential buyer, he or she has spent average of nearly 14 hours online during their search.
 By the time the potential customer enters your lot, they have a good idea of what to expect; this means you have to go above and beyond those high expectations to knock their socks off.